Kade Craig: Career

 Craig played for the youth team at Birmingham City, before joining the under-18 team at Shrewsbury Town and turning professional at the club in June 2022.
 He made his first-team debut on 30 August, playing in a centre-back partnership with Declan Hutchings in a 2–1 defeat to Wolverhampton Wanderers U21 in an EFL Trophy fixture at the New Meadow.
 On 28 October, he joined National League North club AFC Telford United on a one-month loan.
 However he dislocated his shoulder in training and returned to Shrewsbury to have surgery and rehabilitation.
 He signed a contract extension at Shrewsbury in December, keeping him at the club until the end of the 2022–23 season.
+He departed the club at the end of this deal.

+In July 2023, Craig signed for National League club Solihull Moors on a two-year deal following a successful trial period.
+In August 2024, he joined National League North club Brackley Town on loan until 6 January 2025.

+In July 2025 he joined The New Saints.

 Style of play

 Craig is a defender who can play as a left-sided centre-back, left-back or at left-wing-back.